mrad201/Professional-Practice/README.md

 #### Access to personal information

-Individual can access thier personal information from agency when required
+Individual can access thier personal information from agency when required.
+Individual can request correction of thier information.

 Two actionable items for this principal would be:
 - User can confirm if agency is holding the correct information